aws-samples/amazon-eventbridge-resource-policy-samples/patterns/single-bus-multi-account-pattern/README.md

     aws cloudformation describe-stacks --stack-name devops-event-bus --query 'Stacks[0]'.Outputs
     ```

 1. Deploy the service accounts.
 This can be in any order.
-Navigate to one of the service apps folders and build and deploy the services using the SAM CLI commands
+Navigate to one of the service apps folders and build and deploy the services using the AWS SAM CLI commands

     ``` bash
     sam build